- Where to find it: Rioja, Catalunya, Aragón

 What does Macabeo/Viura taste like?

-When you’re tasting Macabeo7Viura, expect to find aromas of white fruit coupled with floral and sometimes aniseed notes.
+When you’re tasting Macabeo/Viura, expect to find aromas of white fruit coupled with floral and sometimes aniseed notes.
 Macabeo/Viura wines tend to be fresh with good acidity and combine well with seafood, vegetable dishes or cheeses.

 Where can I try some Macabeo/Viura?

-For the curious, there are some lovely examples of Viura to explore in Rioja, often blended with a touch of Tempranillo Blanco or even white Garnacha and sometimes with a touch of oak.
+For the curious, there are some lovely examples of Viura to explore in Rioja, often blended with a touch of Tempranillo Blanco or even Garnacha Blanca and sometimes with a touch of oak.
 Try white wines from Contino (part of the CUVNE empire) or Gomez Cruzado, two historic Rioja wineries based in the Barrio de la Estación district in the town of Haro.

 For fizz fans, start your Macabeo journey with a bottle of Cava.
 We like the Grimau Brut Cava from the Grimau winery in Penedés (Catalunya).
 Made using the methode traditionelle with secondary fermentation in the bottle, the wine spends a minimum of 15 months ageing in the bottle before release.
 Bright and clear with delicate steady bubbles, Grimau is a very aromatic cava, with a strong fruit presence.
 Smooth and tasty on the palate, it has well-balanced acidity and delicious sweetness.